-In all the school's policies, unless the specific context requires otherwise, the word "parent" is used in terms of Section 576 of the Education Act 1996, which states that a 'parent', in relation to a child or young person, includes any person who is not a parent (from which can be inferred 'biological parent') but who has parental responsibility

-, or who has care of the child.
-Department for Education guidance considers a 'parent' to include:
+In the school's policies, unless the specific context requires otherwise, the word "parent" is used in terms of Section 576 of the Education Act 1996, which states that a 'parent', in relation to a child or young person, includes any person who is not a biological parent but who has parental responsibility, or who has care of the child.
+Department for Education guidance Understanding and dealing with issues relating to parental responsibility updated August 2023 considers a 'parent' to include:

-- all biological parents, whether they are married or not - any person who, although not a biological parent, has parental responsibility for a child or young person this could be an adoptive parent, a step-parent, guardian or other relative - any person who, although not a biological parent and does not have parental responsibility, has care of a child or young person
+- all biological parents, whether they are married or not - any person who, although not a biological parent, has parental responsibility for a child or young person - this could be an adoptive parent, a step-parent, guardian or other relative - any person who, although not a biological parent and does not have parental responsibility, has care of a child or young person

-A person typically has care of a child or young person if they are the person with whom the child lives, either full or part time and who looks after the child, irrespective of what their biological or legal relationship is with the child.
+A person typically has care of a child or young person if they are the person with whom the child lives, either full or part-time and who looks after the child, irrespective of what their biological or legal relationship is with the child.

-The school employs the services of the following consulting companies to ensure regulatory compliance and the implementation of best practice:
+The school contracts the services of third-party organisations to ensure regulatory compliance and implement best practices for: